This lack takes down countless startups

 Young ‘Tech Wizards’

-At the end of the day, everything hinges on our leadership — our self-leadership, Inspirational Leadership of others, and Conscious Leadership of our businesses.
+At the end of the day, everything hinges on this overlooked competency of leadership — our self-leadership, Inspirational Leadership of others, and Conscious Leadership of our businesses.

-How are you doing in your cultivation of your leadership?
+How are you doing in the cultivation of your leadership?